sowsan/architecture-center/docs/cloud-adoption/governance/policy-compliance/risk-tolerance.md

 **Probability of loss**: Questions to determine how likely it is that the risk will become a reality.
 This is the most difficult area to quantify.
 Instead it is suggested that the Cloud Governance team create categories for communicating probability, based on the supporting data.
 The following questions can help create categories that are meaningful to the team.

 - Has any research been done regarding the likelihood of this risk being realized?
-- Can the vendor provide references or statistics on the likelihood of impact?
+- Can the vendor provide references or statistics on the likelihood of an impact?
 - Are there other companies in the relevant sector or vertical that have been hit by this risk?
 - Look further, are there other companies in general that have been hit by this risk?
 - Is this risk unique to something this company has done poorly?